JuliaLang/julia/doc/src/manual/calling-c-and-fortran-code.md

 It is sometimes useful to close (unload) a library so that it can be reloaded.
 For instance, when developing C code for use with Julia, one may need to compile, call the C code from Julia, then close the library, make an edit, recompile, and load in the new changes.
-One could either restart Julia, or one can use the `Libdl` functions to manage the library explicitly, such as:
+One can either restart Julia or use the `Libdl` functions to manage the library explicitly, such as:

 ```julia